Riding Shinkansen High Speed Passenger Rails

-Developed during a time when other nations expected the demise of passenger rail service, the Japanese Shinkansen meets many of the passenger transportation of Japan.
+Developed during a time when other nations expected the demise of passenger rail service, the high-speed Japanese Shinkansen meets many of the daily transportation needs of Japan.

 by Bob Kerstetter

 A female Shinkansen driver stands with the train she drove from Osaka-shin to Tokyo Station.
 Female Shinkansen drivers are somewhat rare, but increasing in number, according to our sources in Japan.